ASKnetCommunity/Creating_inclusive_spaces_for_women_in_tech/case_study_inclusive_spaces.md

 The presentation of Owilla Abiro Mercys work was followed by a Questions and Answers session with the participants of the webinar.

-Find the video with Owilla Abiro Mercy [here](https://www.youtube.com/watch?v=vHWmjZjdiVs) (start: 10:55 min.).
+Find the video with Owilla Abiro Mercy [here](https://www.youtube.com/watch?v=vHWmjZjdiVs).
+(Start: 10:55 min.)

 ## Exercise
 Therefore participants need pen and paper.
+Please finish the following statements:
 * Before we started I did not know _____ .(1 minute)
 * Now I have learnt _____ .
 (1 minute)
 * Complete the Inequality Triangle [S.A.M.A] (4 minutes)

-Offline, with team, discuss, type, email or submit for discussion at next meeting which will be on……..(lets decide now)